Low-Compute Watermark Removal via Dual-Domain Natural Projection: Our Approach: DAWN

 \subsection{Threat Model}

 We consider a practical adversarial setting where the attacker has access to only a \textit{single watermarked image} \(x_w\).
-The adversary’s goal is to suppress or erase watermark evidence in this image so that it evades detection, while preserving both semantic content and perceptual quality for downstream use (e.g., redistribution without attribution).
+The goal is to suppress or erase watermark evidence in this image so that it evades detection, while preserving semantic content and perceptual quality for downstream use.